Maprunner/hertsway/src/posts/leg-3-weston-little-wymondley.md

 ---
 title: Leg 3 Weston to Little Wymondley
-excerpt: 'In which it rains quite a lot and we encounter a yeti.'
+excerpt: 'In which it rains quite a lot and we encounter a yeti'
 name: 'leg3'
 image: leg3-helen-a1m.jpg
 date: 2020-10-14